What Is Gynecomastia (Enlarged Breasts in Men)?

 Some infant boys may get gynecomastia briefly while hormones from their mother are still in their bodies.

-He will also likely ask you some questions about your medical history that might include:
+They will also likely ask you questions about your medical history that might include:

 - Have you had illnesses such as mumps, kidney ailments, or liver disease?